How to choose a driving school

 Don’t believe the hype around pass rates!
 They’re easily manipulated, hard to verify, and based on unreliable data.
 Let’s talk a little about what we mean by ‘unreliable data’.

-Imagine this, there are three learners at BB Driving School: Learner A does 40 hours of lessons before their test and passes first time.
+Imagine this, there are three learners at a fictional 123 Driving School: Learner A does 40 hours of lessons before their test and passes first time.
 Learner B does 20 hours of lessons, fails, then does 20 more and passes the second time.
 Learner C does 10 hours of lessons before each test and passes on the fourth time.

 All of these passes and failures have equal weighting on a school’s pass rate.
 Yet, the school had no control over when the learners took their test.
 In fact, the data shows that the school was pretty consistent in terms of its teaching quality: it took all three learners 40 hours of lessons to pass.

-BB Driving School would have a pass rate of 43%, which isn’t great.
+123 Driving School would have a pass rate of 43%, which isn’t great.
 But its pass time of 40 hours is actually below the UK average (47 hours).
-This shows that the standard of instruction at BB is, in fact, quite good.
+This shows that the standard of instruction is, in fact, quite good.
 It also shows that pass rates don’t mean as much as we think!

-Automatic driving schools: Whilst there aren’t any driving schools that exclusively offer automatic driving lessons, some schools are better equipped to be ‘automatic driving schools’ than others.
+Automatic driving schools: Whilst there aren’t any schools of motoring that exclusively offer automatic driving lessons, some driving schools are better equipped to be 'automatic driving schools’ than others.
 Generally, the larger the school, the more likely it is it’ll have automatic instructors with availability that suits your schedule.

 Crash course driving schools: These are often just intensive driving schools with another name.
 And although the term ‘crash course driving school’ doesn’t exactly inspire confidence, some people might prefer to get their learning done within a short timeframe.
 Again, most schools and instructors will offer crash courses if you ask.